Backup and Restore a GigaFlow Configuration

 - In the terminal prompt, run the following command:

-pg_dump -E UTF8 --table=attributecategories --table=attributevalues_0 --table=attributevalues_1 --table=attributevalues_2 --table=attributevalues_3 --table=attributevalues_4 --table=attributevalues_5 --table=attributevalues_6 --table=blacklistslocal --table=blacklistslocalentries --table=blacklistsources --table=customerdevicesettings --table=customersettings --table=dataaccessgroupmembers --table=dataaccessgroups --table=definedapplications --table=deviceinterfaces --table=devices --table=eventtriggers --table=eventtypes --table=flowobjects --table=forensicsreports --table=geoips --table=gigastors --table=integrations --table=interfacefilters --table=interfacealertsettings --table=interfacetypes --table=ldapgroups --table=ldapusers --table=ldapnestedgroups --table=multiservertargets --table=networkaudits --table=pentypes --table=penvendors --table=portalusers --table=portparams --table=profilers --table=profilerstoallowedprofiles --table=profilerstoentryprofiles --table=queryfielderservers --table=reportlinks --table=reportnameoverrides --table=savedreports --table=serverparams --table=serversubnetport --table=serversubnets --table=snmppollerclasses --table=snmppollerclassesforsysoid --table=sqlreports --table=standardapplications --table=stattypes --table=syslogprocessors --table=syslogprocessorsdefault --table=trafficgroups --table=trafficgroupsdeployed --table=trafficgroupsubnets --table=eventrunners --table=eventrunners_versioned --table=definedservers --table=usergroups --table=userldapsettings --table=userpermissions --table=users --table=whitelist --table=azureaccounts --table=azurecontainers --table=aws_s3_bucket_config --table=awsconnections --table=cloudinstancetoip --table=fwevent --table=fwextcode --table=fwextcodestoappids --table=netflowignores --table=statnames --host=127.0.0.1 -U myipfix -f GigaFlowConfigBackup.sql
+pg_dump -E UTF8 --table=attributecategories --table=attributevalues_0 --table=attributevalues_1 --table=attributevalues_2 --table=attributevalues_3 --table=attributevalues_4 --table=attributevalues_5 --table=attributevalues_6 --table=blacklistslocal --table=blacklistslocalentries --table=blacklistsources --table=customerdevicesettings --table=customersettings --table=dataaccessgroupmembers --table=dataaccessgroups --table=definedapplications --table=deviceinterfaces --table=devices --table=eventtriggers --table=eventtypes --table=flowobjects --table=forensicsreports --table=geoips --table=gigastors --table=integrations --table=interfacefilters --table=interfacealertsettings --table=interfacetypes --table=ldapgroups --table=ldapusers --table=ldapnestedgroups --table=multiservertargets --table=networkaudits --table=pentypes --table=penvendors --table=portalusers --table=portparams --table=profilers --table=profilerstoallowedprofiles --table=profilerstoentryprofiles --table=queryfielderservers --table=reportlinks --table=reportnameoverrides --table=savedreports --table=serverparams --table=serversubnetport --table=serversubnets --table=snmppollerclasses --table=snmppollerclassesforsysoid --table=sqlreports --table=standardapplications --table=stattypes --table=syslogprocessors --table=syslogprocessorsdefault --table=trafficgroups --table=trafficgroupsdeployed --table=trafficgroupsubnets --table=eventrunners --table=eventrunners_versioned --table=definedservers --table=usergroups --table=userldapsettings --table=userpermissions --table=users --table=whitelist --table=azureaccounts --table=azurecontainers --table=aws_s3_bucket_config --table=awsconnections --table=cloudinstancetoip --table=fwevent --table=fwextcode --table=fwextcodestoappids --table=netflowignores --table=statnames --host=127.0.0.1 -U myipfix -f GigaFlowConfigBackup.sql - You may be prompted for the database password, that is myipfix.

 This will create the file GigaFlowConfigBackup.sql in the current directory. - Move the GigaFlowConfigBackup.sql file to the location where you store the archive configurations.